Yahapi/yahapi/pages/faq.md

     ],
 …
 ```
-The resource collection is still homogeneous by listing items with identical properties.
+The resource collection is homogeneous because it lists items with identical properties.
 The `type`  is there to allow higher-level services to interpret the collection's content.
-If a business service responsible for automated food-ordering it will be interested in "fresh-foods" only and have no understanding of "books".
+If a business service is responsible for automated food-ordering it will be interested in "fresh-foods" only and have no understanding of "books".
 Similarly a front-end client might decide based on the `type` to display items differently or filter them.

 The `type` is the key element for clients to understand how to interpret that resource.

 ## Who have contributed to Yahapi?

-The author of Yahapi is Niels Krijger <mailto:niels@kryger.nl>.
+The author of Yahapi is Niels Krijger (<mailto:niels@kryger.nl>).

 ## How can I contribute?